 Toward the end of my fourth year, I no longer felt good about teaching, especially when it came to the stress and the lack of flexibility.
 I started pursuing a career in nonprofit management.
 It took me a year to find a part-time position with an organization, and by that time, divorce had entered my life.

-Barely making $14,000 a year, I packed up my two kids and moved back to my home state of Ohio.
+Making barely $14,000 a year, I quit my job, packed up my two kids, and moved back to my home state of Ohio.
 I found another job in a local nonprofit, making $11,000 as a financial coordinator.
 I taught individuals how to manage money, no matter how little they had.
 That experience led to starting a business in which I taught employees at small and large businesses about personal finance.

 Lifestyle Inflation: New Job, New Relationship With Money

 Then the big break came.
 I was hired as an executive director with a $50,000-plus annual salary.
 Barely months into the new job, I realized that all my good money habits and financial discipline had gone straight out the window!
 Apparently, over the course of the hard times, I had been keeping a list in the back of my mind of all the things I wanted to buy and do if I ever had the money.
 And now I had it.

 Where was all the money going?
 We got new cars, gym memberships, clothes and shoes that we did not need, and Starbucks every weekend!
 Trips to Target became a regular thing because now I could afford to buy whatever I wanted.
 Except I couldn’t really.

 We were falling behind on bills, making late payments, and still worrying about money.
 What happened?
 Where did I go wrong?
 On paper, we should have been fine, but we couldn’t keep our heads above water.
 The answer was all around me — the clothes, the Nespresso machine, the cars, and the takeout boxes in the fridge.